Rights and responsibilities

 Those that receive AccessAbility support must agree to the following guidelines.

-Swinburne student charter expectations:
+Swinburne student expectations:

 - treat other students and staff with honesty, respect and courtesy in a safe manner, free from all forms of harassment and discrimination.

-AccessAbility support services
+AccessAbility Services support

 - Initiate and maintain contact with AccessAbility Services regarding any change in your condition or required reasonable adjustments in a timely manner.

-It is important to give feedback to the Education Access Worker and the AccessAbility Adviser, as this allows AccessAbility Services to monitor the support service and ensures that appropriate changes are made to improve the quality of support.
+It is important to give feedback to your AccessAbility Adviser or Education Access Worker (if applicable).
+This allows AccessAbility Services to monitor the support service and ensures that appropriate changes are made to improve the quality of support.

 Please direct feedback to accessability@swinburne.edu.au.